bajamircea/bajamircea.github.io/_posts/2019-09-14-remove-folder-part-2-enumerate.markdown

 # Enumerating and deleting

-Deleting entries as we enumerate through a collection is a common source of error because we need to consider how deleting entries impacts the enumeration.
+Deleting entries as we enumerate through a collection is a common source of errors because we need to consider how deleting entries impacts the enumeration.
 E.g. if we delete an entry does it somehow invalidate the enumeration or are there unintuitive behaviours?